acmsigsoft/submission-checker/README.md

 - Robert Feldt (Chalmers)
 - Darko Marinov (UIUC)

-The ICSE 2019 submissions were used as initial test bed to detect violations and compare them with actual desk rejects from 2019 as manually identified by ICSE 2019 program chairs Tevfik Bultan
+The ICSE 2019 submissions (IEEE format) were used as initial test bed to detect violations and compare them with actual desk rejects from 2019 as manually identified by ICSE 2019 program chairs Tevfik Bultan